MORE CONTENT, MORE DATA

 150 POST CHALLENGE FOR SEO

-Ideally, you would blog and Facebook every day—but we know that’s a big ask.
-We think the minimum sweet spot is three times a week.
+Ideally, you would blog and Facebook every day—but we know that’s a big task.
+We think the minimum sweet spot (for your first year) is three times a week.
 This frequency is important, by the end of the year you have data from over 150 blogs that have been shared on Facebook.
 During these 150 posts, you can switch up the day you post, the time you post, your topics, your titles, your voice.

 WHICH ANALYTICS AND INSIGHTS ARE IMPORTANT?